 The Types Of Progressive Jackpots

-Any progressive jackpot slot comes with numerous progressive jackpots to play for.
-Usually, there are 4 kinds of progressive jackpots that are all continuously increasing at the same rate, but have different payout rates that keeps them all at different values.
+Many progressive jackpot slots come with numerous prizes to play for.
+Usually, there are 4 kinds of progressive jackpots that are all continuously increasing at the same proportion.
+However, they have different payout rates that keep them all at different values.

 - Mega Jackpot – Has a lower chance of payout and therefore reaches the highest value on the slot, usually totalling into the millions